DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Conclusions

 \section{Conclusions}

 This paper presents a monocular vision-based robotic docking system for reliable trolley collection in complex environments.
-By integrating active infrared feature with visual predictive control, our approach achieves millimeter-level docking accuracy while addressing the challenges of nonholonomic constraints, environmental variability and disturbances.
+By integrating active infrared features with visual predictive control, our approach achieves millimeter-level docking accuracy while addressing the challenges of nonholonomic constraints, environmental variability and disturbances.
 We validate the system in diverse real-world settings, including dark outdoor areas and underground parking lots under various lighting and layout conditions.
 This work advances the practical deployment of autonomous logistics robots in unstructured public spaces.
+Although the IR-based method ensures accurate extraction of target features, it inherently limits perception of the external environment, necessitating further extensions for dynamic obstacle avoidance.
 Future work will explore vision-based whole-body control and cooperative trolley transportation system, leveraging accelerated computing for improving real-time performance.